Graduation Equity Webinar Series

 - Zoom will email you a confirmation email when you register with the option to add a calendar appointment.
 You'll also get a reminder email before the webinar with your personal link to join.

-- Register in pdEnroller each month for free Clock Hours: DECEMBER CLOCK HOUR Registration.
-The new link is posted on the first day of each month on our Graduation Equity Webinar Series webpage.
+- Register in pdEnroller each month for free Clock Hours: The new link is posted here on the first day of each month.
+February Clock Hours

 - After the webinar, pdEnroller will send you an email link to a short evaluation survey.
 Complete and submit this survey.